-Address: 170-72 St Kilda Road, St Kilda Heritage Precinct: None
+Address: 170-72 St Kilda Road, St Kilda

-Category: Commercial: Shop & residence Heritage Overlay: HO248
+Category: Commercial: Shop & residence

-Style: Victorian: Italianate Graded as: Significant
+Style: Victorian: Italianate

 Constructed: 1867 Victorian Heritage Register: No

 Designer: Unknown

 Amendment: C29, C142

 Comment: Revised citation

 Significance

 What is significant?

 The shop and residence, constructed in 1867 for William Arnott, at 170-72 St Kilda Road, St Kilda is significant.
 This is a polychrome brick two storeyed dwelling in terraced form with a single storeyed shop at the front.
 The parapet treatment to the dwelling includes a segmental brick pediment with some cast cement enrichment and a bracketed brick cornice.
 The end walls of the upper level verandah are of timber construction and there are presumably later turned timber posts.
 The shop front is original and consists of a central ingo with characteristic finely worked timber mullions enclosed by stuccoed pilasters.
 Non-original alterations and additions are not significant.
 How is it significant?